link-er/seminar_UDL_wise2526/docs/reports/week04_ch8_9.md

 Consequently, SGD tends to favor parameter configurations where gradients are consistent across batches, meaning the model fits all parts of the data reasonably well rather than fitting some examples extremely well at the expense of others.
 This provides insight into why smaller batch sizes often lead to better generalization and why SGD frequently outperforms full-batch gradient descent in practice.

 3.**Early Stopping**

 Early stopping is a simple yet powerful regularization technique based on monitoring model performance during training.
 Initially, training reduces both training and validation error as the model learns the general structure of the data.
 After a certain point, continued training primarily improves performance on the training set while degrading performance on the validation set.

 ![10](../images/regularization/regularization%2010.png)

 In the early stages, the model output closely follows the true underlying function.
-With prolonged training, the model becomes increasingly complex and overfits the noisy training points.
+With prolonged training, the model becomes increasingly complex and overfits the noisy training points (e & f).

 By monitoring the validation loss and stopping training when it stops improving, early stopping effectively limits model complexity.
 This technique has been shown to behave similarly to L2 regularization, as it prevents weights from growing too large.

 4.**Ensembling**

 Ensembling improves generalization by combining the predictions of multiple models.
 Instead of relying on a single trained network, the final prediction is obtained by averaging outputs or pre-softmax activations; Each individual model may overfit in a slightly different way.
 By averaging their predictions, random fluctuations and noise are reduced and individual errors tend to cancel out.
 Common ensembling strategies include:
   -Training models with different random initializations